fru-io/docs-live/docs/exec.md

 `ddev-live exec` runs a command or script in the [site's](sites.md) environment.

 Commands and scripts can be defined directly in the invocation or stored in a file for repeatability and consistency.
 By default, this command will wait until all constituent commands are complete, then return the combined stdout and stderr output, along with other execution information.

 You can use the `--async` flag with `ddev-live exec` if you prefer not waiting for the output to be returned.

 ## exec inline command
 The following command illustrates calling `drush version` in the `mysite` site for the `ddev-demo` [organization](organizations.md).
 ```
-$ ddev-live exec mysite -- 'drush version'
+$ ddev-live exec mysite -- "drush version"
 Targeting site: ddev-demo/mysite
 Running command:
 drush version